Quick Links

 Phonics

 English lessons in Primary are based around aspects of the Talk for Writing approach, with teachers using high quality texts to facilitate discussion and writing.
 We recognise that pupils with Autism Spectrum Disorders may struggle with imaginative and creative writing.; in response to this teachers use shared and guided writing to develop our learners’ skills to write creatively and powerfully.
-This approach will be supported by weaving aspects of ‘Lis n Tell ’from Attention Autism to promote active learning.

 For further information on the Primary English Curriculum please see Overview of Formal Primary Curriculum.